Yuyi5la/E-commerce-site/README.md

-# E-commerce Site (Practice Project)
+#  🛍️ E-commerce Site (Practice Project)

-This is a **full-stack e-commerce application** I’m building to practice and apply everything I’ve learned so far in web development — from backend APIs and databases to frontend design and integration.
+This is a **full-stack e-commerce application** I’m building to practice and apply everything I’ve learned so far in web development ,from backend APIs and databases to frontend design and integration.

 ## Tech Stack